jimken123/jimken123.github.io/README.md

 After 20+ years, mananamanana.com moves to Github, Jekyll, and all that, and away from the hand-crafted html and spacer.gifs of yore.
 We still don't jetpacks but, hey, we have markdown files and Github actions at least.
 Automagical website!

 The long-dormant front page has been migrated to a Jekyll blog, based on [{ Personal } Jekyll Theme](https://le4ker.github.io/personal-jekyll-theme/).
-Also transformed is /ohpiglet, continuing to chart the lives of the three monkeys and a woodland creature of the forest floor that we found up a tree.
-Originally a Tumblr, then a wWrdPress, and now a Jekyll blog.
+Also transformed is [/ohpiglet](https://ohpiglet.mananamanana.com), continuing to chart the lives of the three monkeys and a woodland creature of the forest floor that we found up a tree.
+Originally a Tumblr, then a WordPress, and now a Jekyll blog.

 ## My changes